 Different types of Solar Chargers

-What is a solar charger controller?
+What is a solar charger's controller?

-Different kinds of controllers for solar power
+Different kinds of solar charger controllers

 Solar System Manufacturing and Installation Facility